 Emissive Light with green applied as the emission color.

-Watch the following video to see a light being placed in Rhino.
+Watch the following to see a light being placed, colored, and the Intensity being changed in Rhino.